pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ## Switch Between Workspaces

-If you're a member of multiple [Organizations](/organizations), you can stay logged in, and switch between Workspaces to work on different projects.
+If you're a member of multiple [Professional Workspaces](/guides/account-mgmt/workspace-sites-teams/workspaces), you can stay logged in, and switch between Workspaces to work on different projects.

 To switch between workspaces, click your gravatar in the upper left to switch between Workspaces: